PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 passed`.
 The dedicated reconciliation/convergence gate was repeated for the current post-Split checkpoint and produced `433 passed in 26.91s`.

+The subsequent safety-fallback norm-evidence checkpoint extends that gate to `446 passed in 27.35s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.